 Types of therapy that use an Attachment perspective include attachment-based psychoanalytic psychotherapy, AEDP (Accelerated Experiential Dynamic Psychotherapy), Integrative psychotherapy, and Integrative Arts Psychotherapy, amongst others.
 It’s fine to ask your therapist (or a potential therapist) if they work from an attachment perspective, and how attachment informs their work.

-I offer attachment-based therapy online and also in-person in Essex, UK.
+I offer attachment-based therapy online in the UK.
 Email me at espcameron[at]protonmail[dot]com with a little bit about what you’re looking for help with, and perhaps we can book a free 15-minute phone consultation to discuss if I might be the right therapist for you.

 Quiz to help you figure out your attachment style: https://dianepooleheller.com/attachment-test/